October 2021 – This post has gotten a much-deserved update! Seven add-ons and extensions isn’t enough anymore. Read on for my favorite nine!

 Add-ons work within individual Google tools, such as Docs, Slides, Gmail, etc. They are literally something you “add on” to the tools.
 To install an add-on, look for the “Add-ons” menu in your application, and select “Get Add-ons.”
 You can also find add-ons in the G Suite Marketplace.

-Hands down, Flat for Docs is the add-on I use and love the most.
-Flat for Docs allows you to insert musical notation directly into Google Docs or Slides!
+Hands down, Music Snippet (formerly Flat for Docs) is the add-on I use and love the most.
+Music Snippet allows you to insert musical notation directly into Google Docs or Slides!
 You can insert a single staff, two staves, guitar and ukulele tablature, or an unpitched staff.
 This is great for creating digital materials for students, or having your students create their own compositions.
-Check out this blog post to learn more: Flat – Music Notation for Google Docs.
+Check out this blog post to learn more: Music Snippet – Music Notation for Google Docs.

 Autocrat is an add-on for Google Sheets that works as a merge tool.
 It will take data from a Google Sheet and merge it into a document by way of a template.
 For a busy music teacher, Autocrat is a huge timesaver!
 The information starts on a Google Sheet – most times for me, this information has been collected by a Google Form.
 You then create a template in either Google Docs or Google Slides, using tags to indicate where content will be added.
 Run Autocrat through Google Sheets and your merge will be completed!
 It will either create a single document for each entry, or one long document with all entries.
 You can even have Autocrat send an email with the document attached!